alperenevrin/text-writing-lstm/README.md

 This network is based off of Andrej Karpathy's [post on RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) and [implementation in Torch](https://github.com/karpathy/char-rnn).
 Below is the general architecture of the character-wise RNN.

 <img src="assets/charseq.jpeg" width="500">

+For the more explanation and to see the solution, please check Character_Level_RNN notebook.